-- Select key 2, Tools on the Main Menu.
+1. Select key 2, Tools on the Main Menu.

 The Tools Screen appears.

-- 2. Highlight the function kev.

-- 3. Enter the System Configuration screen password.
+- 2. Highlight the icon and press the OK function key. - 3.
+Enter the System Configuration screen password.
 For more information, see "Entering the System Configuration Password" on page 3-11.